charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 We can notice than when we have a "talking" with objects vision, interfaces become just a required vocabulary.
 So "with_compat" would be just asking for an object knowing this set of words.
 It's a testament too that interfaces are about capacities and versions.
 The computer, on runtime, performs the method calls, and so on, and the simu_real_world_obj objects become simu_comp_as_worker too, in a way, and here we could say that objects become the messages senders, like in Smalltalk's vision.
 Thus it seems that it is a more technical and lower level vision, the communication between objects.

 With the clprolf objects, speaking to a simu object, is equivalent to speaking to the real-world associated object, as it is a simulation.
 Talking to a simu_real_world_obj of a Horse, is quite like talking to a real-world horse.
-And talking with a simu_comp_as_worker, is like talking to a real-world worker, as we emulate a computer worker.
+And talking with a simu_comp_as_worker, is like talking to a real-world worker, as we emulate a computer as worker.
 So it is the programmer who animates the objects.
 But in Smalltalk, it is an object which talking to another object, thus objects which animate the objects.
 Choosing the programmer as the main actor of the object animation, permits to be conscious that it is the developper the magician of the orchestra of objects.
 And it is rather quite what we're doing, we're doing simulation of objects, so we are rooted in reality.

 * Differences with messages vision: Algorithmic mindset, even for the simu_real_world_obj Telling that this is the programmer who sends the messages is a way to keep an algorithmic vision too.
 It leads us otherwise in an abstract vision quite far from real-world processes.Telling that a transferMoney method of a bankAccount sends a message receiveMoney of another bankAccount makes us a bit forget the algorithm, this one becomes hidden by overloaded communication.
 But we could say that in the transferMoney algorithm, there's a moment where we send a message receiveMoney to another bankAccount.
 In clprolf, we're trying to always have an algorithm mindset, even for the simu_real_world_obj. clprolf is implemented with underlying languages using method calls instead of messages communication(Java, C#, PHP, at this moment), so with languages qualified of not purely object-oriented.
 This guarantees this algorithmic mindset. clprolf is compatible with the procedural paradigm too, because procedural means algorithmic programming.
 Indeed, simu_real_world_obj are based on algorithms to describe their behaviors.